AlShakib/GoogleSearchBot/README.md

 export ADMIN_USER_ID=<YOUR_TELEGRAM_USERID>
 ```

-If your want to use this bot personally, set
+If you want to use this bot personally, set

 ```bash
 export ADMIN_ONLY_MODE=TRUE